mgottl04/neuroelectrovisuals/README.md

 # Code Structure

 - Our main code files: global.R, server.R, ui.R
-- Other code files in lib directory
+- Other code files written by us are in the lib directory
 - Tweaks to shinyTree library in shinyTree-master directory

 # Run instructions